Yunus Hussain

-Born in Haryana, Yunus grew up in a financially struggling household.
+Born in Haryana, Hussain grew up in a financially struggling household.
 As the only child of his parents, his early life was marked by hardship, particularly in accessing basic amenities, including education.
-After the Partition of British India in 1947, his family relocated to Jhang, where he enrolled at the Government High School and completed his matriculation.
-He then pursued his Faculty of Science in Multan but was unable to continue further education due to financial constraints.
-To support himself, Yunus took a job in Lahore but was reportedly restless and dissatisfied with it for years.
+After the Partition of British India in 1947, his family relocated to Jhang, where he enrolled at a high school and completed his matriculation.
+He was unable to continue further education due to financial constraints.
+To support himself, he took a job in Lahore but was reportedly restless and dissatisfied with it for years.

 Seeking a different path, he applied to the RPAF Selection Centre in Lahore but was initially rejected for being overage.
 However, amid rising tensions between Pakistan and India, the Air Force temporarily relaxed its eligibility criteria for volunteers.
-Yunus reapplied and was accepted into the RPAF College in 1956.
+He reapplied and was accepted into the RPAF College in 1956.
 Known for his intelligence and diligence, he rose to the position of Squadron Under Officer before being commissioned in 1958.
 He was twice awarded the Green Endorsement by Air Marshal Asghar Khan in recognition of his dedication to flying.
 His passion and skill enabled him to achieve the fastest completion of 500 and later 1,000 flying hours in the PAF.
 In the early 1960s, he participated in the Bajaur Campaign.

-In Peshawar, on 27 October 1964, the PAF held an air show in honor of Air Marshal Omar Dhani of Indonesia.
-A key highlight was the F-86 Sabre formation display by the "Sabres Nine – 1964" team, which included Flight Lieutenant Yunus Hussain among its members.
+The PAF held an air show in honor of Air Marshal Omar Dhani of Indonesia in 1964.
+A key highlight was the F-86 Sabre formation display by the "Sabres Nine – 1964" team, which included Flight Lieutenant Hussain among its members.

 The Tempest House at the PAF College Sargodha was renamed to Yunus House in 1967 and again on 26 March 2015 in his honour.
 In 2016, the Pakistan Air Force launched the Yunusabad project at PAF Base Samungli in his memory, with the aim to eliminate illiteracy and eradicate poverty in the rural areas of Balochistan.

-In a December 2020 podcast, Yunus's colleague, retired Air Commodore Sajad Haider, said that Kaiser Tufail falsely told the Indian Air Force to credit Cecil Chaudhry instead of Yunus for Gandhi's plane getting shot down.
+In a December 2020 podcast, his colleague, retired Air Commodore Sajad Haider, said that Kaiser Tufail falsely told the Indian Air Force to credit Cecil Chaudhry instead of Hussain for Gandhi's plane getting shot down.
 (Note: The specified timestamps for reference are 16:25-18:10, 20:26-21:07, and 29:00-31:17 in the podcast.)
-Sajad's Indian counterpart confirmed that Yunus had originally been credited before Kaiser Tufail went to him.
-When Sajad questioned Tufail on the lie, he said he wanted Cecil to be credited because Cecil was his senior.
-Sajad also added that Cecil had been lying his whole life and claiming Yunus' success for his own for 40 years.
-Further stating that the lie was concoted in order to glorify Sargodha pilots.
+Haider's Indian counterpart confirmed that Hussain had originally been credited before Tufail went to him.
+When Haider questioned Tufail on the lie, he said he wanted Cecil to be credited because Cecil was his senior.
+Haider also added that Cecil had been lying his whole life and claiming Yunus Hussain's success as his own for forty years.
+Further stating that the lie was concocted in order to glorify Sargodha pilots.